...

 Tips Customer relationship Business Model Canvas

-2. Define strategies for Get, Keep, and Grow: Map out specific tactics for each phase.
+2. Define strategies for Get, Keep, and Grow: Outline specific tactics for acquiring new customers, retaining existing ones, and expanding your customer base.

 Customer relationship Business Model Canvas | explained